-With iPhone 8 rumors starting to emerge at a rapid pace, we’re starting to get questions about Apple’s iPhone 8 release date.
+iPhone 8 release date rumors are starting to emerge which means we’re starting to get questions about Apple’s iPhone 8 release.
 Here are a few things we think prospective iPhone 8 buyers need to know, right now, as we push toward WWDC 2017.

-As we push into 2017 we’re starting to hear about the phones that will replace the popular devices from last year.
-Names like the Samsung Galaxy S8, Galaxy Note 8, and LG G6 are starting to popup as we close in on key events and dates.
+As we move into 2017 we’re hearing about the phones that will replace the popular devices from last year.
+Names like the Samsung Galaxy S8, Galaxy Note 8, and LG G6 are popping up as we close in on key events and dates.

 While many consumers have their eye on this year’s Android devices, others are interested in Apple’s rumored iPhone 8, also known as the iPhone 7s.